-If you are looking for the pre-installed Mac Snow Leopard VMware image, then this post will be useful to find out the correct one and show the steps in installing Snow Leopard on VMware Player or Workstation.
-In this guide, we talk about the Mac 10.6.4 Snow Leopard which can be upgraded to a certain level in VMWare on your Windows computer.
+If you are looking for the pre-installed Mac OS X 10.6 Snow Leopard VMware image, then this post will be useful to find out the correct image and show the steps to install it on VMware Player or Workstation.
+In this guide, we discuss the 10.6.4 version which can be upgraded to a certain level in VMWare on your Windows computer.

 The following method is completely for testing and learning purpose only.
 Do not use in the production or permanent use.
 Obviously, we can’t expect a good performance inside the VM, but overall it will be a good experience to learn and test macOS on Windows computer.

 We have already mentioned several guides to install Mac on Windows computer by using virtualization technology, you can check them here to find out the latest version.

 Installing the Mac OS on VMware which is based in Intel-based is not straight forward.
 You need to prepare the installation medium on a real Mac computer (or in a working Mac OS X VM), setup the proper boot loader, patch the software, and modify the VMX configuration file.
 To avoid these all steps, we can use the preinstalled image as shown in this guide.